-5AT Fuse (120VAC) - The Glow Combi Boiler controller is equipped with one Anti-Surge 5 Amp fuse to protect the 120VAC pump outputs.
+5 AT Fuse (120VAC)- The Glow Combi controller is equipped with on Anti -Surge 5 Amp fuse to protect the 120 VAC pump outlets.
 The fuse is located under the cover of the controller.

-Location Connection Description 1 & 2 Thermostat / End Switch Input requiring contact 1 & 2 terminal to initiate a demand for heating.
+Location Connection Description 1 & 2 LWCO Connect leads of an approved LWCO sensor to terminals 1 & 2.
+Low Voltage 3 & 4 Outdoor Temperature Sensor An Outdoor Sensor is optional for each boiler.
+When connected to terminals 3 & 4, and activated by the installer, the control will indicate the outdoor temperature and adjust the boiler temperature set point during a Space Heat demand.
+5 & 6 0-10 VDC Input When using an Energy Management System (EMS).
+7 & 8 Thermostat / End Switch Input requiring contact 9 & 10 terminal to initiate a demand for heating.
 Contact made via an isolated end switch (dry contact) from a load (Heat Emitter).
-Contact made via the isolated end switch of the factory supplied DHW flow switch for Combi boilers.
-Low Voltage 3& 4 0-10 VDC Input When using an Energy Management System (EMS).
-5 & 6 Outdoor Temperature Sensor An Outdoor Sensor is optional for each boiler.
-When connected to terminals 5 & 6, and activated by the installer, the control will indicate the outdoor temperature and adjust the boiler temperature set point during a Space Heat demand.
-7 & 8 CH Pump 120VAC output to the CH circulator; powered during a demand for Space Heat.
-The primary loop circulator is also powered.
-Total load of CH Pump must not exceed 1.3Amps.
-High Voltage 9 & 10 DHW Pump 120VAC output to the DHW circulator; powered during a demand for Domestic Hot Water.
-The primary loop circulator is also powered.
-Total load of DHW Pump must not exceed 1.3Amps.
-11 Ground Location for connecting earth ground and for grounding all of the circulators.
+9 & 10 CH Pump 120VAC output to the CH circulator; powered during a demand for Central Heat.
+Total load of Primary Pump and CH Pump must not exceed 2.0 Amps.
+Field Wired.
+High 11 & 12 DHW Pump 120VAC output to the DHW circulator; powered during a demand for DHW.
+Total load of Primary Pump and DHW Pump must not exceed 2.0 Amps.
+Field Wired.
+Voltage 13 & 14 Accessory 120 Vac Accessory voltage source 120 Vac, 5 Amperes.
+Can be used as a source for pumps or for zone valves when total connected load will exceed 2.0 Amperes.
+15 Auxiliary Dry Auxiliary terminal connection set.
+16 Ground Location for connecting earth ground and for grounding all of the circulators.